code-gems/position-picker/README.md

-# position-picker
+# Position picker
-Position picker web component for slideshow UI. jQuery plugin.
+Position picker is jQuery plugin.
+Can be used as a web component to improve user interface.

-# Dependency
-jQuery 1.3x

 # Implementation and usage